akimwong/akimwong/articles/summaries/jobs/Readme.md

 - I’ve worked with ER doctors, special forces operators, clinicians, business people, and researchers with so many different backgrounds and experiences.
 - These connections have truly enriched how I see the world.

+# How to Use Your LinkedIn Profile to Power a Career Transition